UAVmatrix/uavcast-pro-docs/docs/pages/Vpn.md

 !['Autologin'](../images/pages/vpn/download-openvpn.jpg)

-Drag this file into UAVcast-Pro => vpn page and hit connect.
+Drag this file into uavcast => vpn page and hit connect.

 For more information about setting up OpenVPN, please see the [Open VPN Wiki](https://community.openvpn.net/openvpn/wiki).